Why should I join Local 965, UA-Fayetteville Education Association?

 An August 1962 newspaper article reports the presentation of the AFL-CIO charter to the UA union.
 Former Local 965 member Mark Martin in 1975 gave the early history of the Local in “From Discord to Harmony.”

 The Local has had an online presence since 2007.
 From February 2007 to April 2012, the 965 maintained a blog, Campus and Community News.
 Then this website was begun in November 2017.
 In between and continuing, the Local has held forth on social media though its Facebook and Twitter accounts.
+It also has a YouTube channel.

 Local 965 has long been a member of the Northwest Arkansas Labor Council.
 As an archive its website last updated in 2013 is of interest.